CommBank Awards Program

 How does the Commonwealth Bank Awards credit card program work?

-These cards allow you to earn points for everyday spending, which you can then redeem for a variety of rewards.
-The points do not expire and there is a Points Plus Pay redemption option so you can redeem rewards when it suits you.
+From there, you can redeem your points for a variety of rewards.
+As CommBank Awards points do not expire – and there is a Points Plus Pay redemption option – you can redeem rewards when it suits you.

 Earning CommBank Award points